1 Welcome to CIS3750

 Regardless, this project has opened my eyes to the opportunities for people with skills like mine to make a positive impact on the world.

-Many students are nervous about what the final project might look like, as they have never worked with a community partner before.
+Many students are nervous about the final project, as they have never worked with a community partner.
 To give you an idea of what your final project might look like, check out this video report.
 The students of this cohort of CIS3750 were tasked with developing tools to support healthy behaviours for Community Living Cambridge.

 Another final video report is provided below for a different project.
 In this case, students were tasked to work with the University of Guelph faculty to develop a tool to support good air quality in classrooms on campus and share data so that staff and students could make better choices for their health, particularly in light of the ongoing COVID-19 pandemic.